KNHaw/ThunderbirdObsidianClipper/docs/user-guide.md

 and scroll down to the text box below the "Color Coded Note Tags" section and cut and paste that to the CSS snippet file. saving the file.
 - Back in Obsidian, under *Appearance->CSS snippets*, select Reload snippets (refresh icon) to see the snippet in the list.
-Then click on the enable switch (right column, under teh folder and refresh icons) to activate the snippet.
+Then click on the enable switch (right column, under the folder and refresh icons) to activate the snippet.

 ![CSS Snippet Enable](./Snippets2.png)